skills/idea-to-app-with-spark/README.md

-# From Idea to App with GitHub Spark
+# Idea to App with GitHub Spark

 _Turn your thoughts into real web apps by simply describing them, no coding required!_